Greece is one of the places we’ve all read about and seen pictures of countless times, right?

-This was my incredible second solo travel.
+This was my incredible second ever solo travel!
 Thessaloniki, Greece with a dash of bizarro Istanbul.
-Enjoy the video!

 Let me know what you think in the comments section below!
-Give me your questions, your comments, and anything else you want to share.
-I love reading them and I always respond!
-Thanks again for checking out my adventures!
+Scroll down and leave your questions, comments, and anything else you want to share!